Lycidas97/apabenchmark/README.md

 # APA Benchmark

-This repository contains the code and datasets used in the study "Benchmarking alternative polyadenylation detection in single-cell and spatial transcriptomes".
+This repository contains the code used in the study "Benchmarking alternative polyadenylation detection in single-cell and spatial transcriptomes".

 ## Overview